CONSULTATION FEE RANGE

 Your Rhode Island medical marijuana card is valid for one year.
 Both you and your physician should receive a renewal form between 30 and 60 days before the expiration date.
 If you don’t receive this form and are aware that your expiration date is coming up, email the Rhode Island Registry to request the renewal form.

 Next, you must schedule an evaluation with your physician to reassess your condition.
 They will determine if you still require medical marijuana.
 You can then submit the updated paperwork to the RI Department of Health.
 You don’t need to get a new photo at the point of renewal.
 Your existing ID photo is used on your new license.

 Where Can I Purchase Medical Marijuana in Rhode Island?

-There are only three active dispensaries in operation in Rhode Island.
+There are only three active dispensaries in Rhode Island, known as Compassion Centers.
 They are:

 - Greenleaf Compassionate Care Center (Portsmouth)

 The rapid rise in cannabis sales prompted the state government to act.
 In 2019, it announced its intention to allow six new dispensaries to open in the state.
 In December 2020, 28 companies submitted 45 applications hoping to become part of the MMJ revolution in RI.